machristie/blog/2014/backbone_intro.md

 events: Backbone events and DOM events.
 DOM events are typically set up for a View in the *events hash*, which we'll get to later.
 When using the *events hash*, `this` refers to the View, pretty much what you expect.
-However, keep in mind, if you use the jQuery API to bind to DOM events then `this` refers to the DOM element.
+However, keep in mind, if you programmatically use the jQuery API to bind to DOM events then `this` refers to the DOM element.

 #### Model